-Baby is starving those first few days before the milk comes in.
+Baby is really those first few days before the milk comes in.
 Your nipples begin to dry out, crack, even bleed.

 Bottom line, it isn’t going to be a walk in the park.
 But it is SO WORTH IT!
 I could go on for days on all the wonderful things your breast milk is doing for your baby.
 By day 10 it won’t hurt as bad.
 By day 20 you won’t even feel it when she latches on.
 And by month 3 you will realize how convenient it is to breast feed and how much money it saves compared to formula and you will be swearing to breastfeed for a full year.
 Just stick to it.

 The best advice I can give you to prepare yourself for breastfeeding is to take the online Breastfeeding Class from Milkology.
 I took it and was blown away by how much I learned and how helpful it was with all aspects of breastfeeding.
 It was created by a lactation counselor who really knows her stuff.
 You can read more about the course here.

 Also, be sure do download our free baby tracker to help keep all of the details on baby’s feedings and diaper changes straight.